- Coinbase Secures Registration With Bank of Spain – Details - September 23, 2023

 A wick to the downside does not necessarily change the Bitcoin’s prevailing market bias.
 The cryptocurrency trends upwards amid supportive in-house and macro fundamentals, including a US regulator’s decision to allow banks to offer crypto custody services.

-But a surprising drop could bring significant losses to Betfair Traders who are majority long in the ongoing rally, as Mr. Scott warned.
+But a surprising drop could bring significant losses to traders who are majority long in the ongoing rally, as Mr. Scott warned.
 Stop losses, on the other hand, offer a level of protection against bias-conflicting price moves.
-Therefore, placing a limit order a few pounds below the point of long entry could minimize Betfair Traders’ risks.
+Therefore, placing a limit order a few pounds below the point of long entry could minimize traders’ risks.

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.